-In the course of my time in the iMAP program I interned at the Los Angeles County Museum of Art (LACMA) in the department of Time-Based Media Exhibitions, working with media artists such as Michael Heizer and Katy Grannan to ensure the integrity of their works across different technological platforms.
-I also helped design and install the multiple projection and sound systems of the multimedia Stanley Kubrick show at LACMA (November 2012 – May 2013), as well as participated in an initiative to organize the archiving and restoration of media works in the museum’s collection.
+In the fall of 2012 I interned at the Los Angeles County Museum of Art (LACMA) in the department of Time-Based Media Exhibitions, working with media artists such as Michael Heizer and Katy Grannan to ensure the integrity of their works across different technological platforms.
+I also collaborated on the installation of the multimedia Stanley Kubrick show at LACMA (November 2012 – May 2013), as well as participated in an initiative to organize the archiving and restoration of media works in the museum’s collection.

-I have designed a a narrative tangible interface (The Interactive GeoSurface Map, with the Center for Land Use Interpretation and Onomy Labs), themed spaces (Singularities, SCA Gallery), experimental Flash games, animated short films (Remainder and Paroxysm, exhibited at the Chapman Gallery, L.A.), an interactive film controlled by a stuffed animal interface (Almost Everything Can and Shall Be Cut, at the Fischer Museum,L.A.) and electronic art-toys like the Inflatable Synthesizer, a haptic music visualizer that takes the form of a series of playful inflatable chairs.
+My artworks include a multimedia cabinet of curiosities with pocket-sized projections and a miniature Pepper’s Ghost effect (The Book of Luna, with Clea T. Waite), a distributed narrative experienced through a body-scale, tangible interface (The Interactive GeoSurface Map, with the Center for Land Use Interpretation and Onomy Labs), stereoscopic animations of speculative nanotechnological creatures projected onto architecture (Nano Flow), an experimental Flash game that critically engage cinematic montage, affect and remix (Cinema Detour, workshopped at the University of Chicago), animated short films (Remainder and Paroxysm, exhibited at the Chapman Gallery, L.A.), an interactive video installation controlled by a stuffed animal interface (Almost Everything Can and Shall Be Cut, at the Fischer Museum,L.A.) and electronic art-toys like the Inflatable Synthesizer, an Arduino-powered haptic and musical experience that takes the form of a series of playful inflatable chairs.

 firstname.lastname@example.org | @nightlabyrinth